Wang Mi: Early life

 Wang Mi's family came from a line of officials in Donglai Commandery in the Jiaodong Peninsula.
-His grandfather, Wang Qi, was the Administrator of Xuantu during the Cao Wei period who greatly contributed in the Goguryeo-Wei War and participated in the conquest of Wei's rival state, Shu Han.
-In his youth, he was noted to be brave and well-versed, surrounding himself with books and records.
-He also once worked as a knight-errant (Youxia 遊俠), offering his service around Luoyang.
-During the reign of Emperor Wu of Jin, Wang Mi was appointed as Grand Administrator of Runan.
-A hermit by the name of Dong Zhong (董仲) encountered Wang Mi on the road and said to him, “My Lord speaks like a wolf and looks like a leopard.
+His grandfather, Wang Qi, was the Administrator of Xuantu during the Cao Wei period who greatly contributed in the Goguryeo–Wei War and participated in the conquest of Wei's rival state, Shu Han.
+During the reign of Emperor Wu of Jin, Wang Qi was appointed as Grand Administrator of Runan.
+In his youth, Wang Mi was noted to be brave and well-versed, surrounding himself with books and records.
+He also once worked as a knight-errant (Youxia), offering his service around Luoyang.
+A hermit named Dong Zhongdao encountered Wang Mi on the road and said to him, "My Lord speaks like a wolf and looks like a leopard.
 Excellent in confusion, happy with misfortune, assumes all under heaven is disturbed and agitated.
-Not the acts of a scholar and nobleman!”
+Not the acts of a scholar and nobleman!"

 Liu Bogen's rebellion

-During the War of the Eight Princes in 306, the Prefect of Jian County (惤縣, near Longkou, Shandong), Liu Bogen (劉柏根) staged a revolt in Donglai.
-Hearing this, Wang Mi brought his followers along with him in order to join the rebellion and he was appointed as Bogen's Chief Clerk.
-The rebels invaded the capital of Qingzhou in Linzi and the commander of Qingzhou, Sima Lue (司馬略) sent Liu Tun (劉暾) to quell the rebellion.
-However, the rebels managed to defeat Tun and Sima Lue was forced out of Qingzhou.
+During the War of the Eight Princes in April 306, the Prefect of Jian County (near Longkou, Shandong), Liu Bogen staged a revolt in Donglai.
+Hearing this, Wang Mi brought his followers along with him to join the rebellion and was appointed as Bogen's Chief Clerk.
+The rebels invaded the capital of Qingzhou in Linzi and the commander of Qingzhou, Sima Lue sent Liu Tun to quell the rebellion.
+However, the rebels defeated Tun and Sima Lue was forced out of Qingzhou.

-Despite the rebellion's initial success, it soon fell apart the same year with the intervention of the Youzhou warlord Wang Jun.
-In the wake of Sima Lue's defeat, Wang Jun attacked Liu Bogen in order to aid Lue in recovering his territories.
+Despite the rebellion's initial success, it fell apart later that year with the intervention of the Youzhou warlord Wang Jun.
+In the wake of Sima Lue's defeat, Wang Jun attacked Liu Bogen to aid Lue in recovering his territories.
 Bogen was killed in battle and Wang Mi decided to lead the remaining forces to the small islets in the east.
-However, on his way, he was intercepted and defeated by Gou Chun (苟纯).
-Wang Mi survived the attack and fled to Mount Zhangguang (長廣山; in present-day Pingdu, Shandong) instead to become a bandit.
+However, on his way, he was intercepted and defeated by Gou Chun.
+Wang Mi survived the attack and fled to Mount Zhangguang (in present-day Pingdu, Shandong) to become a bandit.

 As a bandit leader

 Invasion of Qingzhou and Xuzhou

-During his time as an outlaw, Wang Mi led many raids in Qingzhou against its people.
-His notoriety earned him the name "Flying Leopard (飛豹)" by the locals.
-The following year in 307, Wang Mi invaded Qingzhou and Xuzhou.
+During his time as an bandit, Wang Mi led many raids in Qingzhou against its people.
+His notoriety earned him the name "Flying Leopard (飛豹)" by locals.
+In March or April 307, Wang Mi invaded Qingzhou and Xuzhou.
 He declared himself Grand General Who Conquers the East and executed any official he could find.
-The emperor’s regent, Sima Yue, sent Ju Xian (鞠羨) to repel Wang Mi but Wang defeated and killed him.
-The Inspector of Yanzhou, Gou Xi, was then sent instead and Wang Mi’s forces were routed.
+The emperor's regent, Sima Yue, sent Ju Xian to repel Wang Mi but Wang defeated and killed him.
+The Inspector of Yanzhou, Gou Xi, was then sent instead and Wang Mi's forces were routed.